bhidalgo/NYC-Schools-2/README.md

 # Notes
 * This project was built and tested on an API 33 emulator.
 I did not have a physical device at my disposal at the time.
 * Enhancements and considerations are marked as TODOs.
 Use the Android Studio TODO view to see them.
 * Two big features that were omitted in the interest of time are: 1) data caching and 2) offline mode/Checking internet connectivity.
 Both features are implemented in the first NYC Schools demo.
+Nonetheless, the application runs under the assumption that the device has internet connectivity.
+The app must be restarted if internet connectivity is restored after the app is launched.
 * Other work that could have been done given more time: dependency injection using Hilt (although the project is small, and its best to not introduce complexity in such cases for a low ROI) and test coverage (unit, integration, instrumented, snapshot, etc.)

 # Building the app